SankalpTaral/project2/README.md

 # Info
  This repo was Created From Local System.
-By Sankalp Taral
+By Sankalp Taral From Pes University.